 Cotton Tower Signal, Grenade Hall Forest Signal Station, and Gun Hill Signal Station were created as a way to send smoke signals to communicate throughout the island.
 They were constructed at strategic points across the island, and could also be used as lookout points.
 Many people visit Gun Hill Signal Station to catch a glimpse of the statue of a lion that was carved from a single piece of rock.

 In Bridgetown, visitors can check out, which is home to a war memorial, a fountain honoring running water on the island, and a monument for Lord Horatio Nelson.
 The square is located across the street from the Parliament Buildings, which are another site worth seeing, just the view the Gothic architecture alone.

 One popular destination is Sunbury Plantation House & Museum.
-It is located within St. Philip Parish, Barbados.
+It is found in St. Philip Parish, Barbados.
 With a restaurant, guided tours and gorgeous grounds and interior, this giant plantation house is worth visiting if the history of Barbados interests you.
 Rentals are available for private functions.

 |Arlington House Interactive Museum||(246) 422-4064||0.2 mi.
 South of Central Speightstown|

 |Barbados Concorde Experience||(246) 420-7738||1.4 mi.
 South-Southeast of Central St. Patricks|